curlie-may/analytics_accelerator/README.md

 <img src="images/GHopper_logo.jpg" alt="GHopper_logo" width="300"/>

 ###  Executive Summary
 GHopper is an e-commerce retailer with a worldwide customer base, offering a wide range of consumer electronics.
-An analysis of customer data from 2019 to 2022 revealed a performance peak in 2020, likely driven by COVID-related spending, followed by a steady return to pre-pandemic revenue levels.
+An analysis of global customer data from 2019 to 2022 revealed a total sales peak in 2020, likely driven by COVID-related spending, followed by a steady return to pre-pandemic revenue levels.

-Regional sales indicate that North America remains the strongest market, generating nearly twice the revenue of EMEA countries.
+Regional sales indicate that North America remains the strongest market, generating nearly twice the revenue of the next highest market being the EMEA countries.
 Refund-rate analysis reveals that laptops had the highest return rate, while the loyalty program showed limited influence on increasing average order value (AOV).

-###  This analysis aims to address the following:
+###  This analysis addresses the following:
 - Answer stakeholder questions through analysis of customer data.
 - Identify gaps and limitations in the datasets provided.
 - Share insights and observations of customer spending and behavior.